moia-oss/bastion-host-forward/README.md

 needs to be set in the RDS's Security Group.
 Otherwise the Bastion Host can't connect to the RDS.

-## Creating the Bastion Host for Redis in Typescript
+## Bastion Host for Redis in Typescript

 The instantiation of a BastionHostRedisForward works very similar to the RDS example, except that you pass a CfnCacheCluster to the BastionHost like this: